nci/scores/docs/paper.md

 # Summary

-`scores` is a Python package containing mathematical functions for the verification, evaluation, and optimisation of model outputs and predictions.
+`scores` is a Python package containing mathematical functions for the verification, evaluation and optimisation of forecasts, predictions or models.
 It primarily supports the geoscience and earth system science communities.
 It also has wide potential application in machine learning, and domains other than meteorology, geoscience and weather.

 `scores` is focused on supporting xarray datatypes for earth system data.
 It also aims to be compatible with pandas and geopandas, and to work with NetCDF4, hdf5, Zarr and GRIB data sources among others.
 Scores is designed to utilise Dask for scaling and performance.